- What is a doula?

 The simple presence of a doula during labour can support you in feeling prepared for (and excited about) your birth.
 A doula can help you feel safe and empowered during the birth, enabling you to make the right decisions for you and your baby, and to feel confident in your body and your ability to birth.

-A doula can also provide support for and empower your partner in being an active birth partner, helping him feel prepared and confident about being there for you as you birth your baby.
+A doula can also provide support for and empower your partner in being an active birth partner, helping them to feel prepared and confident about being there for you as you birth your baby.

 Overall, having a doula can aid you in having a positive and wholesome birth and postnatal experience.
 As far as research is concerned, there is evidence to show that having a doula can minimise the likelihood of having an induction, caesarean or an instrumental birth, and that it can reduce the need for pain medication or epidurals during birth.
 Further research has also revealed that births supported by a doula tend to be shorter.

-Finally, there is evidence to show that doulas have a positive impact on breastfeeding rates, and on maternal mental health with lower incidence of postnatal depression.
+Finally, evidence shows that doulas have a positive impact on breastfeeding rates, and on maternal mental health with lower incidence of postnatal depression.

 - Are you like a private midwife?